ztyyLV/web-twain-docs/indepth/features/initialize.md

 These three files are used to build the viewer component of `DWT` , as well as define the css of the other UI elements of the library.

-### WASM-specific files
+### WebAssembly Edition specific files

-Apart from the 4 files that the service mode requires, the WASM mode also needs the following files
+Apart from the 4 files that the service mode requires, the WebAssembly Edition also needs the following files

 ```
 dynamsoft.imageio.js
 dynamsoft.imageio_wasm-<version number>.js
 dynamsoft.imagecore-<version number>.wasm